 Fuji Shibazakura Festival: Get Those Spring Feels

 Missed the cherry blossom season in Tokyo?
 Never fear!
 There are many other types of flowers to enjoy after the cherry trees have sprouted leaves.
-One particularly well-known in the Kanto region that gets a lot of attention is the annual Fuji Shibazakura Festival
+One particularly well-known in the Kanto region that gets a lot of attention is the annual Fuji Shibazakura Festival.

 *** Dates for Fuji Shibazakura Festival 2023 are yet to be released.
 Photos shown on this page are from 2017, when I attended the festival. ***